-- Use of funding to address utilities at crossings: If the activity is directly related to a Section 130 project that has specific rail safety improvements and requires right-of-way or relocating utilities, Section 130 funds could be used. - Use of funding to address rail corridors: Section 130 does not fund corridor projects.
+Use of funding to address utilities at crossings: If the activity is directly related to a Section 130 project that has specific rail safety improvements and requires right-of-way or relocating utilities,

+Section 130 funds could be used.

+• Use of funding to address rail corridors: Rail safety improvements in a corridor, in between and not at crossings (such as for fencing that is not at a crossing), are not eligible for Section 130 funds.
 The purpose of the Section 130 program is to eliminate hazards at grade crossings.
 If there are multiple crossings in a corridor, each crossing should be considered and evaluated separately according to the State's Section 130 program requirements and hazard index criteria.